What Is Circular Motion?

-The effect of friction on the motion of a vehicle on a circular road can be minimized if the road is slightly raised on the outer end.
+The effect of friction on the motion of a vehicle on a circular road can be minimised if the road is slightly raised on the outer end.
 This is called banking.
 Let the road be banked at an angle θ0 as illustrated in the figure.

 Net force along the vertical direction is zero since there is no acceleration along this direction.